-basic Energy card: A Grass (a), Fire (b), Water (c), Lightning (d), Psychic (g), Fighting (d), Darkness (d), Metal (d), or Fairy (d) Energy card.
+basic Energy card: A Grass , Fire , Water , Lightning , Psychic , Fighting , Darkness , Metal , or Fairy , Energy card.

 Basic Pokémon card: A card you can play directly from your hand on your turn.
 See Evolution card.

 Bench: The place for your Pokémon that are in play but are not actively fighting.
 They come out and fight if the Active Pokémon retreats or is Knocked Out.
 When Benched Pokémon take damage, do not apply Weakness or Resistance.